 If you would prefer the original, Irish spelling of the name, that shouldn't pose any issues, except for at the vet, but they, too, will eventually get it right, and learn a little piece of the Irish language!
 For this very reason, any names that were altered to be more “American” have the original spelling in parenthesis.

 If you are having a hard time thinking of Irish dog names on your own, why not try celebrating like the Irish do?
-Sip on some green beer, eat some corn beef and cabbage, listen to some good, celtic tunes.
-Inspiration for a name will be found, whether it’s because of your efforts, or luck of the Irish!
+Sip on some green beer, eat some corn beef and cabbage, and listen to some good Celtic tunes.
+Inspiration for a name will be found, whether it’s because of your efforts, or the luck of the Irish!